-I have read and understand the Knox Cou nty High School parent-student handbook.
-Parent signature Student signature Date the Safe and Drug Free Schools and Combe collected or shared, as part of this proc year, my child may take part in educational surveys, including munities Survey.
-No personally identifiable information will tess.
-My child may also be using the internet for career 1 ool routinely discloses names, addresses and telephone numb a parent requests not to disclose such information. ers Parent signature Student signature Date Please detach, sign, and return to the office ¢e.
+I understand that during the course of the year, my child may take part in educational surveys, including the Safe and Drug Free Schools and Communities Survey.
+No personally identifiable information will be collected or shared, as part of this process.
+My child may also be using the internet for career education.
+I also understand that the school routinely discloses names, addresses and telephone numbers to military recruiters upon request, unless a parent requests not to disclose such information.

+Parent signature

+Student signature

+Date

+Please detach, sign, and return to the office.

-Knox County High School Students:
+Knox County R-1 School